Treating jaundice if you have pancreatic cancer

 Yellow skin may be less obvious if you have brown or black skin, but you may notice the white part of your eyes looks yellow.
 You can see photographs of jaundice on the NHS website.

 Bile is a fluid which your liver makes to help you digest food.
 It contains a yellow substance called bilirubin.
-Bilirubin is the waste product of the normal breakdown of old red blood cells.
 If your bile duct is blocked, it can cause a build-up of bilirubin in your blood.
 This can lead to jaundice.

 How is jaundice treated?

-If your cancer can be removed with surgery and you are well enough to have the operation straight away, the surgery will treat the jaundice.
+If your cancer can be removed with surgery and you are having surgery straight away, the surgery will treat the jaundice.

-If you aren’t fit enough yet for surgery, or you can’t have surgery, you may need to have a small tube put into your bile duct.
-This is called a stent.
+If you aren’t fit enough yet for surgery, or you can’t have surgery straightaway, you may need to have a small tube put into your bile duct. his is called a stent.
 This should open up the blockage and treat the jaundice.
 Read more about stents to treat jaundice.

 Speak to your doctor or nurse if you have symptoms of jaundice.
 It’s important that it is treated.